ansarianas7626/DevOps-Blogs/cmfzme13y000602jxfqza9sra.md

 So in today’s fast pace world tech companies and startup want to deliver their application/software in quick manner this is where DevOps comes into picture.

-DevOps is nothing but a culture or process of improving the application delivery by ensuring that there is a proper automation, quality, monitoring/observability and continuous testing.
+DevOps is a culture or process of improving the application delivery by ensuring that there is a proper automation, quality, monitoring/observability and continuous testing.

 Example: let say delivering software manually takes 10 days with manual approach this is where DevOps comes in the picture it automates the process with the help of various CI/CD Tools Jenkins etc.